 For all important dates regarding this RFA please see OVSJG's regularly updated timeline here.
-This timeline includes dates application deadlines and additional important dates.
+This timeline includes dates for pre-bidders webinar, application deadlines and review dates, decision dates, and additional important dates.
 These dates are subject to change.